AlvinLindfors/earth-minecraft/README.md

 If the Join an existing one option isn't there it means there are no existing nations.

-### Creating a nation
+### Creating A Nation

-To create a nation you must decide upon three things:
+To create a nation you must decide upon three four things:

 1. A name
 2. A banner
 3. An ideology
+4. The primary objective

 Please note that while the name and ideology can be changed under certain conditions, the banner can not be changed.

+The primary objective can always be changed.

 #### The Name